-"YOUR EXCELLENCY,-I have the honour to acknowledge on behalf of Miss Nightingale the receipt of your letter of to-day, and of the very beautiful flowers, which she greatly appreciated.
-Miss Nightingale desires me to request you to be good enough to convey to His Majesty the Emperor how . much she values His Majesty's gracious expressions of esteem and good wishes.
+"Your Excellency,-I have the honour to acknowledge on behalf of Miss Nightingale the receipt of your letter of to-day, and of the very beautiful flowers, which she greatly appreciated.
+Nightingale desires me to request you to be good enough to convey to His Majesty the Emperor how. much she values His Majesty's gracious expressions of esteem and good wishes.
 She has always thought most highly of the nursing of the Sisters of Mercy at Kaiserswerth.
 She also recalls with deep gratitude the friendship and sympathy with which his Majesty's august mother, the late Empress, was pleased to honour her.
-Miss Nightingale would write personally but that failing health and eyewrite personany sight prevent her.
-"I have the honour, etc., "K. SHORE NIGHTINGALE."
+Miss Nightingale would write personany sight prevent her.
+"I have the honour, etc., "K. Shore Nightingale." write personally but that failing health and eye-